W3PM/W3PM-Nano-33-IOT-Universal-MEPT/README.md

 Modes: WSPR , FST4W, FT8, CW, QRSS
 Timing: WiFi, GPS, RTC

+The GitHub files contain archival information about a circuit board developed by Doug, K4CLE (Figure 3 of the .pdf).
+At this point in time he is unable to provide any populated or un-populated boards.
+He may be contacted at “doug at k4cle dot com” for any questions concerning the board.

 The unit draws little power and can be powered by a USB cable connected to a computer, a USB charger, or by some 5V USB battery backup chargers.
 Alternately, you can use a 7-21VDC source connected to the Arduino Nano 33 IOT’s “VIN” pin.
 The 3.3 volt output pin “3V3” is capable of supplying 600 mA which